kreauniv/comp308/_sources/piclang.rst.txt

 .. _match: https://docs.racket-lang.org/reference/match.html

-Once you've written the :rkt:`read-image` and :rkt:`write-image` functions, you'll now be able to run the above interpreter to do some simple things with them.
+Once you've written the :rkt:`read-image` and :rkt:`write-image` functions in your assignment, you'll be able to run the above interpreter to do some simple things with them.
 We'll now look into what would make for a "core language" versus "surface syntax".